open-quantum-safe/oqs-provider/README.md

 Add `-V` to the `ctest` command for verbose output.

 *Note*: Some parts of testing depend on OpenSSL components.
-These can be activated by executing `./scripts/preptests.sh` before building the provider.
+Be sure to have these available (done automatically by the scripts provided).
 See [the test README](test/README.md) for details.

 Additional interoperability tests (with OQS-OpenSSL1.1.1) are available in the